volcanicminds/playbook/how-we-work.md

 ## Project delivery kit

-At the end of the project delivery phase, Volcanic Minds is committed to providing its clients and partners with comprehensive documentation of the processes involved in the project, along with all the DevOps infrastructure set, if required.
-Additionally, the company will provide the client or partner with the source code once payment has been received.
+At the conclusion of every project, our commitment to excellence continues.
+We provide our clients and partners with comprehensive documentation detailing the processes involved in the project, along with all the DevOps infrastructure set, if required.
+We also make sure to provide the client or partner with the source code upon receipt of payment.

-The processes level documentation is crucial because it provides a detailed account of the project's development process, outlining the steps taken, and the decisions made along the way.
-This documentation helps ensure that the client or partner understands the project's development process and can use it as a reference in the future.
-It also enables the client or partner to identify any areas where improvements could be made, which can be valuable for future projects.
+This processes level documentation is invaluable, as it offers a detailed account of the development process, including every step taken and the decisions made.
+This thorough documentation helps our clients and partners understand the project's development process and provides a useful reference for future endeavors.
+It also allows them to pinpoint areas for improvement, which can be instrumental in future projects.

-In summary, providing processes level documentation and the source code to the client after the payment is an important aspect of Volcanic Minds' project delivery process.
-It helps to ensure that the client understands the development process and has complete control over the project's source code, enabling them to maintain and adapt the project as needed in the future.
+In conclusion, providing detailed processes level documentation and the source code to our clients is a crucial part of our project delivery process.
+We are dedicated to ensuring that our clients have complete control over their projects and understand every aspect of the development process.
+Our goal is to enable our clients to maintain and adapt their projects as needed in the future.

 ## Effective meetings